 Students who do not declare majors are assigned advisers in the Pre-major Advising Center.
 Advising is provided by faculty members representing a variety of academic departments in the College of Arts and Sciences who help resolve issues that pre-majors tend to encounter.
-The Pre-major Advising Center is administered by University College and is located in 106 Kinard.
+Pre-major students who have completed 45 semester hours will not be permitted to register for courses until they have declared a major.
+The Pre-major Advising Center is located in 106 Kinard.